wormhole-foundation/wormhole-docs/learn/faq/index.md

     - Interact with the smart contract through the Etherscan UI by pasting the hex-encoded VAA into the appropriate field

-By following these steps, you can manually submit a VAA in the proper format to a destination chain.
+Following these steps, you can manually submit a VAA in the proper format to a destination chain.

 ## TypeScript SDK